Nim-tech-arch/Shopify-Intelligence-Pipeline/README.md

 Context
    ↓
 Intelligence
-9. Reliability Before Scale
+8. Reliability Before Scale

-The goal is not to collect millions of records merely to demonstrate scraping scale.
+The goal is not to collect millions of records simply to demonstrate scraping scale.

-The goal is:
+The goal is to produce:

 Trustworthy, explainable signals that survive repeated pipeline runs and support real decisions.

-10. Separate Acquisition From Intelligence
+9. Separate Acquisition From Intelligence

-Crawler
-   ↓
-Evidence
+The crawler collects evidence.

-Silver
+Silver standardizes it.
-   ↓
-Trust

-Enrichment
+Enrichment adds context.
-   ↓
-Context

-Gold
+Gold creates decisions.
-   ↓
-Decision

-Serving
+Serving delivers those decisions.
-   ↓
-Delivery

-Each layer has a different responsibility.

-That separation is intentional.

-Long-Term Vision
+🔭 Long-Term Vision

-The long-term objective is to evolve the project from a Shopify-specific intelligence pipeline into an E-commerce Intelligence Platform.
+The long-term objective is to evolve the project from a Shopify-specific pipeline into an E-commerce Intelligence Platform.

                   E-COMMERCE SOURCES
                          │